Top 10 Beaches in Australia for a Relaxing Holiday

 Tourism Australia copyright

 Renowned for having the whitest sand in the world, Hyams Beach in New South Wales is a must-visit destination.
-Nestled in the heart of Jervis Bay, this stunning beach offers crystal-clear turquoise waters, perfect for swimming, snorkeling, kayaking, and of course, paddle boarding.
+Nestled in the heart of Jervis Bay, this stunning beach offers crystal-clear turquoise waters, perfect for swimming, snorkeling, kayaking, and paddle boarding.
 Furthermore, the serene environment makes it an ideal spot for relaxation and sunbathing.
-Additionally, the nearby walking trails provide excellent opportunities for exploring the picturesque surroundings.
+The nearby walking trails also provide excellent opportunities for exploring the picturesque surroundings.
 Whether you’re a solo traveler or with family and friends, Hyams Beach promises an unforgettable beach experience with its natural beauty and tranquil atmosphere.

 8. Mindil Beach, Northern Territory